zfifteen/cognitive-number-theory/white_paper.md

 ### 2.4 Z-Transformation for Normalization

-For diagnostic purposes, we define the Z-transformation to recover structural stability:
+For diagnostic purposes, I define the Z-transformation to recover structural stability:

 ```
 Z(n) = n / exp(v · κ(n))